spel-uchile/SUCHAI-Flight-Software/README.md

 # Nanosatellite Flight Software

-The SUCHAI Flight software was originally developed to be used in the [SUCHAI](http://spel.ing.uchile.cl/suchai.html) nanosatellite (1U [Cubesat](https://en.wikipedia.org/wiki/CubeSat)).
+SUCHAI Flight software was originally developed to be used in the [SUCHAI](http://spel.ing.uchile.cl/suchai.html) nanosatellite (1U [Cubesat](https://en.wikipedia.org/wiki/CubeSat)).
 SUCHAI was launch into orbit in June 2017 and has been working properly for months.

-The main idea was to design a highly modular software architecture to help de development of educational CubeSats projects that are usually composed by large and heterogeneous teams.
+The main idea was to design a highly modular software architecture to help de development of CubeSats projects that are composed by large and heterogeneous teams and that are built incrementally.

-The software architecture is based in the command processor design pattern.
-Developers can extend the functionalities adding new commands to the system (with low impact in the whole software) or adding new clients that generate available commands depending on a custom control strategy.
+The software architecture is based on the command processor design pattern.
+Developers can extend the functionalities adding new commands to the system (with low impact in the whole software) or adding new clients that can request any of the available commands depending on their custom control strategy.
 Commands and control modules can be added or removed with zero impact in the software main functionalities.

 Visit http://spel.ing.uchile.cl to get latest news about SUCHAI project